ayaseCorporation/WassermannWolfMethod/README.md

 ## Descriptions of files

-There are two example files in the repository.
+There are three example files in the repository.
-#### demonstrations.nb file
+#### demonstrations.nb

 demonstrations.nb is a Mathematica notebook file and demonstrates designing aspherical aplanatic singlets.